Bicester: 15th to 18th centuries

+19th century onwards

 By 1800, the causeway had dense development forming continuous frontages on both sides.
 The partially buried watercourses provided a convenient drainage opportunity, and many houses had privies discharging directly into the channels.
 Downstream, the Bure ran parallel with Water Lane, then the main road out of town towards London.
 Terraces of cottages were built backing onto the brook, and here too these took advantage of the brook for sewage disposal, with privies cantilevered out from houses over the watercourse.
 Town houses took their water from wells dug into the substrate which became increasingly polluted by leaching of waste through the alluvial bed of the Bure.